A Quantile-based Approach for Hyperparameter Transfer Learning: Conclusions

 \section{Conclusions}

 We introduced a new class of methods to accelerate hyperparameter optimization by exploiting evaluations from previous tasks.
-The key idea was to leverage a semi-parametric Gaussian Copula prior, using it to account for the different scale and noise levels across tasks.
-Experiments showed that we considerably outperform standard approaches to BO, and deal with heterogeneous tasks more robustly compared to a number of transfer learning approaches recently proposed in the literature.
-Finally, we showed that our approach can seamlessly combine multiple metrics, such as accuracy and runtime, further speeding up the search of good hyperparameter configurations.
+The key idea was to leverage a semi-parametric Gaussian Copula prior to account for the different scale and noise levels across tasks.
+Experiments showed that competing methods are outperformed on both HPO and NAS, and our approach deals with heterogeneous tasks more robustly than a number of transfer learning strategies recently proposed in the literature.
+Finally, we showed that our framework seamlessly extends to combine multiple metrics, such as test error and latency, in a multi-objective BO framework.

 A number of directions for future work are open.
-First, we could combine our Copula-based HPO strategies with Hyperband-style optimizers~\cite{Li2016}.
-In addition, we could generalize our approach to deal with settings in which related problems are not limited to the same algorithm run over different datasets.
+First, one could combine our Copula-based HPO strategies with Hyperband-style optimizers~\citep{Li2016}.
+In addition, one could generalize our approach to deal with settings in which related problems are not limited to the same algorithm run over different datasets.
 This would allow for different hyperparameter dimensions across tasks, or perform transfer learning across different black-boxes.